The Sequel Too Scared To Be Called A Sequel.

 You should hear these disrespectful American assholes putting on their doofiest voices to make these poor Japanese actors look like imbeciles, especially the leading man’s buddy, who is voiced by Quick Draw McGraw.

 For some reason, Japanese cities are threatened by Godzilla and Anguirus, who turn up to fight for no reason.
 And I wondered why they were in fast-motion; as we all know, slight slow motion makes these creatures look big.
 From imdb, we learn that “Special effects director Eiji Tsuburaya wanted the fight scenes filmed in slow motion, but a camera technician accidentally undercranked the camera instead of overcranking it, resulting in the action appearing faster than reality.
 Tsuburaya liked the effect, and decided to use it in the film.”
-Makes for an interesting anecdote – but that doesn’t mean the film somehow possesses an inherent quality because of it.
+Makes for an interesting anecdote – especially from the inventor of Suitmation (Tsuburaya!) – but that doesn’t mean the film somehow possesses an inherent quality because of it.

 Canon Note: This is the first time Godzilla is pitted against another monster.
 And his roar has been tweaked (something to do with the name change to Gigantis).